-API Management allows to secure access to the back-end service of an API using client certificates.
+API Management allows you to secure access to the back-end service of an API using client certificates.
 This guide shows how to manage certificates in the Azure API Management service instance in the Azure portal.
 It also explains how to configure an API to use a certificate to access a back-end service.

 For information about managing certificates using the API Management REST API, see Azure API Management REST API Certificate entity.

 This guide shows you how to configure your API Management service instance to use client certificate authentication to access the back-end service for an API.
-Before following the steps in this article, you should have your back-end service configured for client certificate authentication (to configure certificate authentication in Azure WebSites refer to this article).
+Before following the steps in this article, you should have your back-end service configured for client certificate authentication (to configure certificate authentication in the Azure App Service refer to this article).
 You need access to the certificate and the password for uploading it to the API Management service.